 The Master of Science in Engineering Management, MEM, program is appropriate for a wide range of engineers, scientists, and business and technical individuals, who have previously earned a four-year degree in engineering, technology, or sciences.
 Students with a four-year business degree can be conditionally admitted to the program with additional undergrad engineering/science credit hours as pre-requirement that should be completed within one year of enrolment in the program.
 The MEM program meets the needs of engineers, business and technical professionals who are seeking an advanced degree that will prepare them for a natural progression into management-level positions.

-Our MEM program is available entirely online, as well as on the EMU campus in traditional classroom settings.
+Our MEM program is offered entirely online.
 By offering the fully online program, our MEM program caters to the needs of professionals who are busy with both their careers and personal life and may be unable to schedule the time to attend classes on campus - military personnel also have appreciated the availability of all online classes from outside the country.
-The traditional classroom setting accommodates the requirements of international students, professionals who work close to EMU and students who prefer a face to face class setting.
 In addition to earning an advanced degree in Engineering Management, many of our MEM students attain professional certification in one or more specialty areas of Engineering Management.

 Our MEM program is a 36-credit-hour program and requires only coursework.